kevintpeng/Learn-Something-Every-Day/Computer-Science-Concepts/Concurrency.md

 Multithreading and Asynchronous programming are separate concepts. **Multi-threading can be applied to both synchronous and asynchronous models.** Multiple threads can work on a single queue of tasks, as in the synchronous model.
 In the asynchronous model, multiple threads can work on entirely independent tasks, like waiting for user input, reading a database, computing a task etc...

 # I/O Concurrency Models
 Concurrency describes the concept of running several tasks at once.
-See [Asynchronous Programming and Multi-threading](../Software-Development-Concepts/Asynchronous Programming and Multithreading.md).

 ### Single-threaded Multi-process
 Each process handles exactly one request at a time.
 The web server load balances between processes.
 Not suitable for long-running blocking I/O workloads (workloads that call HTTP APIs).